 }

 The signature S_MyProcc suitable for blocking communication is defined in the first line.
 It has two parameters (pl_MyPar41 and pl_MyPar42).
-The procedure returns an integer value and may raise
+The procedure returns an integer value and may raise exceptions, the type of the latter is integer respective float.

 In the second line, the procedure is called with a time supervision of 100 ms at the port MujPort_PCO.
-The port is connected to several components therefore it must be addressed, in our case to
+The port is connected to several components therefore it must be addressed, in our case to the test system interface.
+The first parameter has the integer value 512, the second one (pl_MyPar2) has the integer value 1024.

-The first alternative in the response and exception handling part processes the reply: all values are matched, the returned integer value is stored in the variable v_MyResult and the two returned
+The first alternative in the response and exception handling part processes the reply: all values are matched, the returned integer value is stored in the variable v_MyResult and the two returned parameters are stored in the variables v_MyPar1Var and v_MyPar2Var respectively.

 The second alternative catches the first exception using the template MyExceptionOne, sets the verdict to fail and stops the test case.